niart/Aachen-Indoor-VPR/readme.md

 Finally, we assess the capability of cross-scene generalization and analyse into the latent variable activity of this model.

 ## 1. *Aachen-Indoor-VPR*: an event/RGB VPR dataset in office-like arena
 The dataset is recorded with Turtlebot4 maneuvering within an artificial office-like arena, which encompasses two FOVs and two levels of illumination, along with an additional dataset of robot maneuvers recorded in four new places.
-A glance at **[dataset recording](https://www.youtube.com/watch?v=3YV6RFQt1Os)**.
+A glance at **[dataset recording](https://www.youtube.com/watch?v=3YV6RFQt1Os)** here.
 Two ‘DAVIS 346’ event cameras were mounted at the front of the robot.
 The left camera has a 12mm focal length, and the right has 2.5mm.
 See images below for our robot platform and event cameras:
 <table align="center" width="100%">
   <tr>